 Good Credit Borrowers See the Biggest Advantages

 The improving market conditions aren't benefiting all borrowers equally.
-Bankrate Chief Financial Analyst Greg McBride predicts that rates will ease for most borrowers in 2025, though the high-rate environment will persist for bad-credit borrowers.
+According to Bankrate's analysis, rates are expected to ease for most borrowers in 2025, though the high-rate environment will likely persist for bad-credit borrowers.

 Example: A borrower with excellent credit (750+ credit score) might see their rate drop from 7.2% to 6.5% or lower, saving them thousands over the life of their loan.
 Meanwhile, subprime borrowers may continue to face rates above 13%.